medusalix/xow/README.md

   <img src="assets/screenshot.png" alt="Screenshot">
 </p>

-# The future of this project
+# This Project is in Maintenance Mode

 I realize there have not been any substantial changes to xow in over a year now.
 This is partly due to the lack of free time for me as a university student.
 I thought about the numerous feature requests and long-standing bugs and finally decided to abandon the concept of a user mode driver.
 While it certainly proved a point it also demonstrated how quickly you reach the boundaries of integration with other parts of the operating system (audio, battery reporting, etc.).

-I have been working on a new kernel driver for the last couple of months and it already works pretty well.
-It is currently USB-only and support for the wireless dongle will be added later on.
-It has **audio functionality**, **battery reporting** and support for the **chatpad**. **If you would like to give it a try you can head over to the [Discord server](https://discord.gg/FDQxwWk).
-Feedback is much appreciated!**
+As a result of these limitations, I have created a new kernel driver called `xone` that has more features and better stability.

+### It is highly recommended to switch from `xow` to [xone](https://github.com/medusalix/xone)

+Switching to `xone` will mean that you have

+- long-term support & bug fixes
+- better support for Xbox Wireless Dongle
+- support for wireless headsets
+- improved performance
+- better quality of life features (audio, battery reporting, etc.)

 ## About